veylor-hq/satcomsim_federated/README.md

 This project aims to provide a flexible platform for testing satellite communication protocols, visibility windows, groundstation operations, dynamic constellation management, and basic orbital mechanics visualization.

+### Small Note
+Theoretically, Groundstation and Satellite services could be(or will be) moved to a separate repository, allowing for a more modular architecture.
+However, for simplicity and ease of development at current stage, they are currently included in the same repository as the core simulation logic.

 ## ✨ Features

 * **Federated Architecture:** Core simulation logic, satellites, and groundstations run as independent services.